cs50/cs50.readthedocs.io/time.md

 ## Formats

-CS50 Time Converter's landing page supports inputs in these (and other) formats:
+CS50 Time Converter's landing page supports inputs in these (and other) formats (and languages):

 * 19700101T000000Z
 * 19700101T000000+0000